project-codeflare/rayvens/README.md

 subscribers running on different Ray nodes.

 A couple of events are then published to the stream using the syntax `stream << value`.
+In contrast to subscribers that are registered with the stream, there is no registration needed to publish event to the stream.

 As illustrated here, events are just arbitrary values in general, but of course publishers and subscribers can agree on specific event schemas.
 The `<<` operator has left-to-right associativity making it possible to send multiple events with one statement.
 The `<<` operator is a shorthand for the `append`
 method: